wp-plugins/wordpress-css-drop-down-menu/readme.txt

 == ChangeLOG ==

+2.3.5

+- Alphabetical sorting

 2.3.4

-Top-level parents optionally have no URL
+- Top-level parents optionally have no URL

 2.3.3